 One day in Madrid: Start at Puerta del Sol

-Puerta del Sol (Sun Square), which locals just call Sol, is like the Alexanderplatz of Madrid.
+Puerta del Sol (Sun Square), which locals just call Sol, is like the Alexanderplatz in Berlin of Madrid.
 The reason why it is called Sol is that the streets from the square look like sun rays leading away from it.
 It is usually quite busy as it has one of the biggest metro stops in the city.
 You should definitely be aware of pickpockets!

 In his square there are some famous pastry shops that you should know about: